Zsivony1es/SortingAlgo/README.md

 + R - Reset the columns to their original position before sorting
 + M - Shuffle the order of columns

+In the terminal you will also get information about the runtime of the last sort and feedback if one of the buttons were pressed.

 In the future, I am planning to give the program an UI instead of having keyboard bindings, but for the first version I just wanted to test if the algorithms worked well enough.